 Pleural effusion subtypes include:

 Hemothorax, also known as a hemorrhagic pleural effusion, occurs when blood builds up in the pleura.
-The U.S. National Library of Medicine notes that this condition causes a wide range of symptoms, including shallow breath, chest pain, low blood pressure, and a rapid heartbeat.
+The U.S. National Library of Medicine notes that this condition causes many symptoms, like shallow breath, chest pain, and a rapid heartbeat.

-Pleural plaques are white, chalky clumps of a protein called collagen that forms the lining of the lungs.
-It is the most common pleural disease related to asbestos exposure, according to Cancer Therapy Advisor.
+Pleural plaques are white, chalky clumps of a protein called collagen that form in the lining of the lungs.
+It is the most common asbestos-related pleural disease, according to Cancer Therapy Advisor.

 The VA has awarded benefits to veterans who developed pleural plaques stemming from military asbestos exposure in several past cases.
 See if you can file for VA benefits with help from our team.

 Pleural thickening occurs when the lung lining becomes scarred due to long-term irritation from asbestos fibers.
-This scarring limits the pleura’s ability to move and leads to difficulty breathing among those affected.
+This scarring limits the pleura’s ability to move and leads to difficulty breathing.

-Pleural thickening can be directly caused by asbestos exposure or indirectly from other asbestos-related diseases like pleural effusions.
+Pleural thickening can be caused by asbestos exposure or indirectly by other asbestos-related diseases like pleural effusions.
 Fortunately, the symptoms of pleural thickening are usually mild, so treatments aren’t typically needed.

 The main symptoms of pleurisy are shortness of breath and chest pain.
-Some patients may also experience a buildup of pus in the pleura in a condition called purulent pleuritis (empyema).
+Some patients may also experience purulent pleuritis or empyema, in which pus collects in the pleura.

 Pleurisy responds well to treatments in most cases, but it may come back if it’s caused by an underlying health problem like cancer.